danvk/aoc2024/README.md

 I can calculate this cost cheaply and sort by it.

 I'm _still_ blowing up.
 The next culprit was `dir_for_dir`, which calculates all direction sequences for a direction sequences.
 Throwing a `min_by` there lets me run instantly up to ~n=5.
 I'm still blowing up somewhere, though.

+All places where I'm generating a list of sequences are suspect.
+There's also just some blowup in the sequence itself.
+Each sequence is ~2.5x the length of the previous one.
+So even storing the full sequence is too much.
+(It would be ~100B key presses.)

+Maybe I can do memoization / dynamic programming on `(dirkey1, dirkey2, depth)`.
+Or that won't quite work.
+It'll still blow up.
+But it does feel like there's some recurrence relation I can find here.

+cost(dirkey1, dirkey2, depth) = best path from dirkey1 -> dirkey2 * cost of each transition at depth-1.